 Thorough knowledge of psychodiagnostic procedures and tests, including ADI-R, ADOS, and Mullen Scales of Early Learning.

-Theoretical and experiential knowledge of autism.
+Proven theoretical and experiential knowledge of autism.

 Experience in research setting, particularly working with children and adults with autism, and presenting to groups.